-65.1.
+- 65.1.
 The University receives with gratitude a benefaction from Jesus College, Oxford, to be held as permanent endowment on the trusts declared in this regulation.
 Further money or property may be paid or transferred to the University to be held on the same trusts.
-The assets so held will be known as the Jesus Professorship of Celtic Endowment Fund ("the Fund").

-65.2.
-The University shall retain as permanent endowment those of the assets in the Fund which are contributed on the express understanding that they are to be treated as permanent endowment ("the Permanent Endowment").
+The assets so held will be known as the Jesus Professorship of Celtic Endowment Fund ("the Fund"). - 65.2.
+The University shall retain as permanent endowment those of the assets in the Fund which are contributed on the express understanding that they are to be treated as permanent endowment ("the Permanent Endowment"). - 65.3.

-65.3.
 The University shall (a) apply the income of the Permanent Endowment; and (b) apply the income and, in its discretion, the capital of the remainder of the Fund, towards the salary and expenses of the holder of the Jesus Professorship of Celtic and associated overheads.
 The Professor shall undertake research, lecture and give instruction in Celtic.
-If the salary, expenses and overheads of the Professor are wholly or partly covered from other sources or there are further funds available, there shall be discretion to apply the income and/or the capital of the Jesus Professorship of Celtic there shall be discretion to apply the income and/or the is no holder of the Jesus Professorship of Celtic there shall be discretion to apply the income and/or the capital of the Fund to promote the teaching and research of Celtic in the University.

-65.4.
-The administration of the Fund, and the application of its income, shall be the responsibility of the Humanities Divisional Board.

-65.5.
-The Professor shall be elected by an electoral board consisting of:

-(1) the Vice-Chancellor, or, if the Principal of Jesus College is Vice-Chancellor, a person appointed by Council;
+If the salary, expenses and overheads of the Professor are wholly or partly covered from other sources or there are further funds available, there shall be discretion to apply the income and/or the capital of the Fund to support the Professor's research.
+Whenever, for whatever reason, there is no holder of the Jesus Professorship of Celtic there shall be discretion to apply the income and/or the capital of the Fund to promote the teaching and research of Celtic in the University. - 65.4.
+The administration of the Fund, and the application of its income, shall be the responsibility of the Humanities Divisional Board. - 65.5.
+The Professor shall be elected by an electoral board consisting of: - (1) the Vice-Chancellor, or, if the Principal of Jesus College is Vice-Chancellor, a person appointed by Council;